How Fragile is Relation Extraction under Entity Replacements?: Entity Replacement for RE

 Step 1 requires the inference on many test instances, which is time-consuming.
 Considering that the F1 score's calculation of RE takes the ``no\_relation'' as the background class, we can alternatively collect the instances not belonging to the ``no\_relation'' class in Step 1.
 We denote such an alternate as \modelname-fast, which saves 90\% evaluation time in the experiments.

-We create the challenging RE benchmark \dataname based on the public benchmark TACRED by applying \modelname on the test set of TACRED.
+Both the \modelname and \modelname-fast are dataset-agnostic and model-agnostics.
+In other words, we can apply \modelname and \modelname-fast to many RE datasets to evaluate any RE model.
+In this work, to enable the easy use of \modelname, we create the challenging RE benchmark \dataname by applying \modelname on the test set of TACRED.
 The overall statistics of \dataname are shown in Table 3, alongside the statistics of the original TACRED dataset.
-The number of sentences in \dataname is slightly smaller than that in TACRED because we filter out the instances having incorrect entity annotations.
+The number of sentences in \dataname is slightly smaller than that in TACRED because we filter out the incorrectly annotated instances.
 We showcase \modelname using TACRED in this paper because of its popularity on evaluating RE models and comprehensive relation-type coverage.
 However, our \modelname can be applied to other RE datasets.